Coal and minerals

 A strategic port in energy product traffic

-The movement of energy and mineral products constitutes a very important volume for the Port of Tarragona: 4 million tonnes per year are distributed through our facilities.
-Within this group of goods, coal and petroleum coke represent almost 85% of the total.
+The movement of mineral products constitutes a very important volume for the Port of Tarragona: 4 million tonnes per year are distributed through our facilities.
+Within this group of goods, coal and petroleum coke represent almost 82% of the total.

 Of the remaining minerals, the common mineral salt and phosphate are the most prominent.

-On the one hand, the importation of coal - a very remarkable volume - is aimed at the production of electrical energy and is intended for the power stations in Andorra (Teruel), Alcudia (Mallorca) and the island of Corsica.
+The importation of coal is aimed at the production of electrical energy and is intended for the power stations in Andorra (Teruel), Alcudia (Mallorca) and the island of Corsica.